projectcalico/calico/maintenance/ebpf/ebpf-and-eks.md

   kubectl delete pod -n kube-system -l k8s-app=calico-kube-controllers
   ```

-* Confirm that pods restart and then reach the `Running` state with the following command:
+* Confirm that pods restart and reach the `Running` state with the following command:

   ```
   watch "kubectl get pods -n kube-system | grep calico"
   ```

   You can verify that the change was picked up by checking the logs of one of the {{ site.nodecontainer }} pods.

   ```
   kubectl get po -n kube-system -l k8s-app=calico-node